Sonified/Plotbot/docs/pyspedas_code_integration.md

 *   **Plotbot File Search is Case-Insensitive:** A check of `data_download_helpers.py` (`case_insensitive_file_search`) and `data_import.py` confirmed that Plotbot's existing logic for finding local files already performs case-insensitive comparisons.
 Therefore, the case mismatch in filenames should *not* prevent Plotbot from finding/loading files downloaded by `pyspedas`.
 *   **Long Download Times Confirmed:** Manual testing and test failures confirmed that some data types (e.g., `mag_rtn`) involve downloading large multi-GB files, taking several minutes. `time_clip=True` does *not* appear to prevent the download of the entire file block.
 *   **`no_update` Loop Performance:** The performance test showed that using the `no_update=[True, False]` loop is slightly *slower* than letting `pyspedas` perform its default check when the file is already local.
 The default check is efficient.
+*   **Variable Name Consistency Confirmed:** The `test_compare_berkeley_spdf_vars` test successfully compared the internal variable names extracted from CDF files sourced from both Berkeley (simulated via local files with Berkeley naming) and SPDF (simulated via local files with SPDF naming).
+The test passed, confirming that the variable names within the CDFs are identical for the tested data types (`mag_RTN_4sa`, `mag_SC_4sa`, `spi_sf00_l3_mom`, `spe_sf0_pad`).
+This validates that the existing `data_import.py` logic should correctly parse data from either source without needing source-specific variable lists (contingency Step 6 is likely unnecessary for these types).

 **Implications for Integration:**